-In order to ensure your next corporate event’s financial success, consider attracting event sponsors and therefore an influx of cash flow into your event’s coffers.
-On the other hand, if you’re an event manager who has not yet thought about the financial benefits of sponsorship then the following steps may help you decide to do so.
+To ensure your next corporate event’s financial success, consider attracting event sponsors and, therefore, an influx of cash flow into your event’s coffers.
+On the other hand, if you’re an event manager who has not yet thought about the financial benefits of sponsorship, then the following steps may help you decide to do so.

-Here are 10 tips to attract event sponsors for your next special event in order to secure lucrative sponsorship that yields mutual benefit for both you and your contributors.
+Here are ten tips to attract event sponsors for your next special event to secure lucrative sponsorship that yields mutual benefit for both you and your contributors.

 When putting together an event proposal, the first and most obvious step is to compile a list of companies and individuals who might be interested and would benefit from sponsoring your corporate event.